 1849: London born Amelia Joel and Solomon Marks gave birth to Mary Marks.

 1850: The General Assembly of the provisional State of Deseret established the University Desert which was the forerunner of the University of Utah located at Salt Lake City, Utah.
 Today the university has approximately 350 Jewish students out of a student population of 15,000.
 The school has ten courses in Jewish studies and offers a major degree in Jewish Studies.
 Not bad for a school founded deep the heart of the land of Brigham Young.

-1853: Jacob Aaron, a London hosier and haberdasher, was buried today at the Brady Street Jewish Cemetery.
+1853: One day after he had passed away, Jacob Aaron, a London hosier and haberdasher, the son of “Leib Milkman Aaaron”, husaband of the former Catherine Benjamin with whom he had had six children was buried today at the Brady Street Jewish Cemetery.

 1854: The Republican Party of the United States is organized in Ripon, Wisconsin.
 The party was formed in the wake of the Kansas-Nebraska act and was designed to stop the Democrats’ pro-slavery agenda.
 Some of the Jews who were active in the early days of the party were Sabato Morais, rabbi of the Mikveh Israel Congregation, Moritz Pinner who edited a German language abolitionist paper in Kansas

 1855: In a demonstration of the extent to which Jewish concepts have penetrated the general cultural milieu, while giving a speech in New York on the habits of North American Indians, General Sam Houston tells the audience that until “the spirit of revenge had been conquered by civilization” the law of the Cherokee Nation “was the same as that practiced under the old dispensation by the Jews of an eye for an eye, a tooth for a tooth and blood for blood.”